STM-Capstone-2022/stm-capstone-door-knock-detection/README.md

 # Double-Tap-Detection-Updated-Files

-The updated files to change the project to send double tap events to AWS IoT Core
+This repository allows you to change your project code to send a door knock event to AWS IoT Core